NoSQL Cloud Service: Overview

-Your instances will warn you when their credits are about to drain up, and inform you when throttling is performed.
+Your instances will warn you when their credits are about to finish, and inform you when throttling is performed.

-They will also perform preemptive actions to lower resources usage.
+They will also perform preemptive actions to lower resource usage.

 How much is a CPU credit, and what's in my budget?